 Seeing a Show at the Globe

-On our winter visit we took a backstate tour of the Globe.
+On our winter visit we took a backstage tour of the Globe.
 We enjoyed it so much that when we returned in the summer we made a point of booking tickets to a play.
 We chose The Tempest because it has iconic characters and none of us had either seen or read it.

 The theater presents the plays as traditionally as possible—no lights and no sound system—so they take place while there is daylight.
 The actors can see and make eye contact with the audience and they interacted with us in a different way than actors do in a dark theater.
 I felt like I wasn’t just seeing a play; I was sharing a theater experience with the actors and other audience members.